Sharuchakalaka7/ArduinoSensors/README.md

 # ArduinoSensors

 As part of the "IoT Remote Sensors Project", the Arduino UNO component is responsible for handling all sensors and measurement details.
-The motivation is to connect MQ gas sensors to the Arduino, calibrate them initially, then host live measurement data to an ESP Wi-Fi module.
-On the long run, the goal is to accomodate an abstract number of measurement equipment of various types and perform the same live-data-hosting using an importable library.
+The motivation is to connect MQ gas sensors to the Arduino, calibrate them initially, then host live measurement data to an [ESP Wi-Fi module](https://github.com/Sharuchakalaka7/ESPBiPort).

 This software module tackles two main tasks:
 1. Provides all initial configuration data